Malak-Mansour/ReproducingFoundationalResult/README.md

 The receiver considers "time" to be "time from connection start, to time I got the last bit" The receiver gets the last bit a little later than the sender sends it, so the denominator in the receiver throughput is a tiny bit bigger, contributing to a slightly higher BW.

+# Analyzing results
+To analyze results, we are plotting the experimental BW (from iperf in JupyterLab) against the model BW (from the calculations using the model), and comparing it to figure 3 in the paper.

 # Resources
 [1] https://www.cs.unm.edu/~crandall/netsfall13/TCtutorial.pdf